oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

         '!MaxThreadsConstraint':
 ```

-which will result in an error since you cannot delete the top-level tree under `SelfTuning`.
+which will result in an error since you cannot delete the entire tree under `SelfTuning`, and there is no equivalent construct in WebLogic to delete all `WorkManagers`.
 Even if you specify the model in the configmap as

 ```
 resources: